schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 - **Purpose:** Configures the Domain Controller VM, including network settings and Active Directory setup.
 - **Features:**
   - Removes ISO media from the VM.
-  - Renames the VM and sets static IP.
+  - Renames the VM and sets static IP (`172.19.18.2`).
   - Sets the time zone and installs necessary Windows features.
-  - Promotes the server to a Domain Controller.
+  - Promotes the server to a Domain Controller (`azurelocal.local`).
-  - Configures DNS forwarders and creates Organizational Units (OUs) in Active Directory.
+  - Configures DNS forwarders and creates a full Organizational Unit (OU) structure in Active Directory.
+  - Runs `New-HciAdObjectsPreCreation` to pre-create the AD objects required by Azure Local LCM.

 #### 02_Cluster.ps1

 **Cluster Node Configuration Script**

-- **Purpose:** Configures the Azure Local node VM.
+- **Purpose:** Configures the Azure Local node VM (`AZLN01`) and registers it with Azure Arc.
+- **Execution modes (selected interactively at startup):**
+  - **Mode 1 -- Full setup:** ISO removal, user creation, NIC configuration and Arc registration.
+Use on first run.
+  - **Mode 2 -- Arc only:** Retries only the Arc registration step without repeating node configuration.
+Use to recover from a failed registration without starting over.
 - **Features:**
   - Removes ISO media from the VM.
-  - Creates a setup user and renames the VM.
+  - Creates a local administrator account (`Setupuser`) and renames the VM to `AZLN01`.
-  - Configures network adapters with static IPs and RDMA.
+  - Configures network adapters with static IPs and RDMA (`MGMT1`: `172.19.18.10`, `MGMT2`: RDMA only).
-  - Installs essential Windows features like Hyper-V and Failover Clustering.
+  - Installs essential Windows features.
-  - Registers the node with Azure Arc and integrates Azure services.
+  - Registers the node with Azure Arc via `Invoke-AzStackHciArcInitialization`, with automatic retry for transient `BootstrapOobeService` connection errors.
+  - **Optional SPN authentication:** if `$SPNAppId` and `$SPNSecret` are set (output from `00_AzurePreRequisites.ps1`), the script authenticates non-interactively via Service Principal instead of an interactive device code prompt.

 #### 03_TroubleshootingExtensions.ps1

 **Troubleshooting Azure Connected Machine Extensions**

-- **Purpose:** Manages Azure Connected Machine extensions for the HCI nodes.
+- **Purpose:** Manages and reconciles Azure Connected Machine extensions for the HCI nodes.
+No longer required before portal deployment (extensions are installed automatically since version 2503), but still useful for troubleshooting failed or mismatched extensions.
 - **Features:**
   - Installs required PowerShell modules (`Az.Compute` and `Az.StackHCI`) if not already installed.
-  - Connects to Azure using device code authentication and allows you to select a subscription and resource group.
+  - Connects to Azure using device code authentication or SPN and allows you to select a subscription and resource group.
-  - Retrieves Azure Arc VMs from Azure using `Az.StackHCI`, filtering for machines with `CloudMetadataProvider` set to "AzSHCI".
+  - Retrieves Azure Arc VMs filtering for machines with `CloudMetadataProvider` set to `AzSHCI`.
-  - Validates that required Azure Connected Machine extensions are installed.
+  - Validates that required Azure Connected Machine extensions are installed and at the correct version.
-  - Fixes any failed extensions by removing locks, deleting, and reinstalling them.
+  - Fixes any failed or version-mismatched extensions by removing locks, deleting, and reinstalling them.
   - Adds any missing extensions based on a predefined list.

 #### 99_Offboarding.ps1

 **Offboarding Script to Clean Up Configurations**

-- **Purpose:** Cleans up the deployment by removing VMs, associated VHD files, virtual switches, NAT settings, and designated folder structures.
+- **Purpose:** Cleans up the entire lab deployment by removing VMs, VHD files, virtual switches, NAT settings, and the lab folder structure.
 - **Features:**
-  - Stops and removes specified VMs.
+  - Stops and removes `AZLN01` and `DC` VMs and their associated VHD files.
-  - Deletes associated virtual hard disk (VHD) files.
+  - Removes the HgsGuardian entries for both VMs.
-  - Removes virtual switches and NAT configurations.
+  - Removes the NAT object and virtual switch (`azurelocal`).
-  - Cleans up folder structures.
+  - Deletes the entire `E:\AzureLocalLab` folder tree.

 ## Step-by-Step Deployment Guide